 The good news is that not everyone experiences the “retinol uglies”!
 With luck, you won’t have to worry about it.

-And different people will have different reactions, the most common of which are flaky, sensitive and red, irritated skin.
+Different people will have different reactions, the most common of which are flaky, sensitive, and red, irritated skin.

 But this skin purge can also cause breakouts.

 You may even feel a stinging sensation when applying other basic skincare products that would normally not irritate your skin.

 This experience is very similar to the tretinoin purge, which is another skin treatment using a retinoid.